Inedo/inedo-docs/ProGet/feeds/helm.md

 ### Technical Limitations

- - Signed (i.e. provenance) charts are not supported yet; they should be available in the final v5.2 release
+ - Signed (i.e. provenance) charts are not supported at this time, but may become available in a future v5.2 maintenance release